 - Amante beach club, set atop the cliffs and overlooking Sol d’en Serra bay with a stunning Mediterranean restaurant offering a fabulous wine and cocktail list.

 - A typical adventure into the Ibiza gay nightlife scene should include the cabaret show at Lio.

 Ibiza has over 80 different beaches spread out across the island.
 Many offer full-service, beach clubs and fine dining.
 Others offer a party atmosphere or you can search for a tranquil space to relax, the choices are almost infinite.

-The beach has a busy gay scene at the far end, with several nearby Chiringuito-style beach restaurants.
-Chiringay, just behind the gay area, along with El Chiringuito are well known and are located between the dunes and the sea for drinks, tapas, burgers, pasta and fish.
+Es Cavallet beach has a busy gay scene at the far end, with several Chiringuito-style beach restaurants.
+Chiringay, just behind the gay area, along with El Chiringuito are well known and are located between the dunes and the sea.
+They offer cocktails, drinks, tapas, burgers, pasta and fish.

 Enjoy the drive to and from Es Cavallet.
-The road takes you through the Sea Salines salt flats and nature reserve, where many see flamingos.
-The Experimental Beach Restaurant is on the other side of the Ses Salines National Park.
-Highly recommended for lunch.
+The road takes you through the Sea Salines salt flats and nature reserve, where you can catch a glimpse of Ibiza’s famous flamingos.
+The Experimental Beach Restaurant is on the other side of the Ses Salines National Park and is highly recommended for lunch.

 - Figueretas Beach, the city beach on the south side of Eivissa, surrounded by hotels, restaurants, bars, and shops, with a palm-fringed promenade which comes alive in the evenings, as visitors leave the beach, and locals arrive to cool off and relax.
 Figueretas is, popular among gays thanks to nearby Chaos gay bar and the Cenit hotel.